akashmiskar/dice-task/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+///install NPM
+// install Material UI
+// In Common JS file Update Your Token Then Only it will work
 ## Available Scripts

 In the project directory, you can run: